Chart Color Schemes

 Nudgee features high concentrations of family households and group households, with a higher-than-average median household size

-Family households account for 79.6% of all households, consisting of 40.6% couples with children, 28.2% couples without children, and 9.0% single parent families.
-Non-family households make up the remaining 20.4%, with lone person households at 15.7% and group households comprising 4.4% of the total.
+Family households account for 79.6% of all households, including 40.6% couples with children, 28.2% couples without children, and 9.0% single parent families.
+Non-family households make up the remaining 20.4%, composed of 15.7% lone person households and 4.4% group households.
 The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households